nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Format: `deletecomment TUTORINDEX COMMENTINDEX` or `dc TUTORINDEX COMMENTINDEX`

 * Deletes the comment at the specified index of the specified tutor.
-The tutor index refers to the index number shown in the displayed person list.
+The tutor index refers to the index number shown in the displayed tutor list.
 The comment index refers to the index number of the comment shown in the comment section.
 Both indices **must be positive integers** 1, 2, 3, …​

 Examples:
 * `deletecomment 1 1` and `dc 1 1` deletes the 1st comment from the 1st tutor.